-For other browsers, the IE or Firefox instructions can be loosely followed, but deviations will be required when making the changes to the browser configuration.
+For other browsers, these instructions can be loosely followed, but settings must be applied to the specific browser.
 Consult the browser documentation where required.

 WARNING: these configuration changes will prohibit normal browsing when the Web Performance software is not running.
 These changes will need to be reversed to resume normal browsing.
 Be sure to write down or backup your settings to ensure they can be restored correctly.